Cheap Holidays to Majorca

 Where to Stay

 Magaluf is great for young people and party animals as, along with Palma it is one of Majorca's nightlife hotspots.
-Families also enjoy holidays in Magaluf with a plethora of activities available such as go-karting, tennis and crazy golf.
+Families also enjoy beach holidays in Magaluf with a plethora of activities available such as go-karting, tennis and crazy golf.
 There's not one but three waterparks nearby in Calvia.
 The sandy shores of Magaluf along with its 24-hour party vibe make up for some of the best beach holidays overall so if you crave a sunny and vivid getaway to Majorca, this is the place for you.

 Deia is a small coastal village with a beautiful landscape.
 Think olive and orange groves.
 The rich natural settings and picturesque calmness of this village has always drawn prominent authors and musicians who went there in order to enjoy some great beach holidays and get inspired.
-There's plenty of beaches to explore with clear waters making it perfect for snorkelling.
+There's plenty of beaches to explore with clear waters making it perfect for snorkeling.
 In Deia you're also extremely close to hiking trails.
 In terms of entertainment it's traditional and low-key, providing for some of the most relaxing Majorca holidays.

 Things to do